BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 This tutorial will help you find some links and info on how you can improve your scene regarding rendering performance.

-## Changing culling strategy
+## Changing per mesh culling strategy

-Starting with Babylon.js v3.3, you can now specify a strategy for the culling with `scene.cullingStrategy`.
+Starting with Babylon.js v3.3, you can now specify a strategy used to cull a specific mesh with `mesh.cullingStrategy`.

 You can set it to:
-- `BABYLON.Scene.CULLINGSTRATEGY_STANDARD`: This is the default value and it will use a combination of bounding sphere culling, bounding box culling and then frustum culling
+- `BABYLON.AbstractMesh.CULLINGSTRATEGY_STANDARD`: This is the default value and it will use a combination of bounding sphere culling, bounding box culling and then frustum culling
-- `BABYLON.Scene.CULLINGSTRATEGY_BOUNDINGSPHERE_ONLY`: This strategy will use a bounding sphere culling and then frustum culling.
-This is faster than the standard one but can imply having more meshes sent to the GPU.
-Really useful if you are CPU bound
+- `BABYLON.AbstractMesh.CULLINGSTRATEGY_BOUNDINGSPHERE_ONLY`: This strategy will use a bounding sphere culling and then frustum culling.
+This is faster than the standard one but can imply having more meshes sent to the GPU. **Really useful if you are CPU bound**.

 ## Reducing Shaders Overhead
 Babylon.js uses an advanced and automatic shaders engine.
 This system will keep shaders up to date regarding material options.
 If you are using a static material (ie. an immutable material) then you can let it know to Babylon.js by using the following code: